JackDca/Mailpilewiki/Getting-started-on-linux.md

 ![Guide](https://github.com/pagekite/Mailpile/wiki/images/page-guide.png)

+Mailpile is developed and tested most heavily on Debian and Debian-based distributions, but should work fine on any modern distribution (Fedora, Mandriva, even Arch if you are so inclined).
+There may be [packages available for your system](https://www.mailpile.is/download/).
+If not, consider [[submitting packages]].

+## Installing from source

+## Configuring Mailpile

+## Old stuff that will lead you down blind alleys and cause you harm

+**IGNORE THIS IT IS BEING CANNIBALIZED!**

 Mailpile is best tested on recent Debian-derived distributions, including Ubuntu.
 It also works just fine on other modern distros (such as Fedora), but you will need to use different commands to install and